fooqri/uri-handler/README.md

 ./add_handler emacs
 ```

-Edit your new handler to do what you want with the url information
+Edit your new handler to do what you want with the url information.
+For example the generated *~/.uri_handlers/emacs* script will initially be a basic template.

 ```python
 #!/usr/bin/env python